Delta Dental Stadium

-Delta Dental Stadium is a stadium in Manchester, New Hampshire that holds 6,500 people.
+Delta Dental Stadium (formerly known as Fisher Cats Ballpark, Merchantsauto.com Stadium, and Northeast Delta Dental Stadium) is a stadium in Manchester, New Hampshire that holds 6,500 people.
 It is used primarily for baseball, and is the home field of the New Hampshire Fisher Cats, an Eastern League baseball team.
 The first game played at the ballpark was on April 7, 2005, between the New Britain Rock Cats and the Fisher Cats.
 The first concert was performed by Bob Dylan on August 27, 2006.
 In 2011 insurance company Northeast Delta Dental signed a 10-year contract for the ballpark's naming rights with a five-year option.
 The stadium has since updated the name to simply Delta Dental Stadium although Northeast Delta Dental is still the stadium naming rights holder.